Get a Grip on CNC Work

 After completing the CNC cut, slice through the glue with a utility knife to release the workpiece.
 Before mounting your next workpiece, clean glue residue from the workpiece and spoil board with a sharp chisel .

 In addition to classes at Vondriska Woodworks in Hammond, Wisconsin, George Vondriska teaches at woodworking shows, guilds across the country, and Weekend With WOOD.
-Order his book, CNC Essentials: The Basics of Mastering the Coolest Machine in Your Workshop.
+Order his book, CNC Essentials: The Basics of Mastering the the Most Innovative Tool in Your Workshop.